DevlessTeam/docs/api-engine.md

 **Endpoints definition for specific resources and actions**

-For the rest of the documentation, we will assume to create a user authentication service.
+For the rest of the documentation, we will assume creating a user authentication service.

 <a name="Structure-of-the-Authentication-Service"></a>
 ## Structure of the Authentication Service